DrasticInc/drasticinc.github.io/readme.md

 In this demo I am learning to us VSC and Github and Git.

-What do we need to doin order to commit a change?
+What do we need to doin order to commit a change.